Preventing Sexual Misconduct

 • Department administrators met with the Office for Institutional Equity to understand their roles and responsibilities related to handling student, faculty, or staff concerns and reporting prohibited behavior (January 2021)

-• Dean, Senior Associate Dean for Faculty Affairs, and Chief Operating Officer presented actions and listened to community feedback during faculty meetings within the departments of Biostatistics (February 2021), Health Behavior and Health Education (April 2021), Health Management and Policy (April 2021), and Nutritional Sciences (March 2021)
+• Dean, Senior Associate Dean for Faculty Affairs, and Chief Operating Officer presented actions and listened to community feedback during faculty meetings within the departments of Biostatistics (February 2021), Health Behavior & Health Equity (April 2021), Health Management and Policy (April 2021), and Nutritional Sciences (March 2021)

-• Chief Operating Officer, DEI Program Manager, and HR Director presented actions and listened to community feedback during staff meetings within the departments of Health Behavior and Health Education (February 2021), Health Management and Policy (January 2021), Epidemiology (February 2021), Environmental Health Sciences (January 2021), and within the Dean’s Office.
+• Chief Operating Officer, DEI Program Manager, and HR Director presented actions and listened to community feedback during staff meetings within the departments of Health Behavior & Health Equity (February 2021), Health Management and Policy (January 2021), Epidemiology (February 2021), Environmental Health Sciences (January 2021), and within the Dean’s Office.

 • Finalized contract with Fran Sepler and Associates, an organization dedicated to creating inclusive climates free of prohibited behavior, in order to guide the School of Public Health’s action planning and climate work